akerber47/akerber47.github.io/reading.md

 like to come back to in the future.

 ### 2021 July
+- Gregory Zuckerman, *The Man Who Solved the Market*
 - Richard P. Feynman et al, *The Feynman Lectures on Physics*
 - Athanasios Papoulis, *Probability, Random Variables, and Stochastic Processes*